 Wieczorek, Michał, Fiachra O’Brolchain, Yashar Saghai, and Bert Gordijn.
 2022.
 "The ethics of self-tracking.
 A comprehensive review of the literature."
 Ethics & Behavior: 1-33.

-van Dijk, Michiel, Tom Morley, Marie Luise Rau, Saghai Yashar.
+van Dijk, Michiel, Tom Morley, Marie Luise Rau, and Yashar Saghai.
 2021.
 "A meta-analysis of global food demand and population at risk of hunger projections for the period 2010-2050."
 Nature Food 2(494–501). https://doi.org/10.1038/s43016-021-00322-9.

 Saghai, Yashar.
 2018.
 "Theorizing justice in health research contexts."
 In Beyond Consent: Seeking Justice in Research, edited by J. Kahn, A. Mastroianni, and J. Sugarman.
 Second edition, pp. 187-207.
 Oxford University Press: New York, NY.

 Saghai, Yashar.
 2013.
 "Salvaging the concept of nudge."
 Journal of Medical Ethics 39(8): 487-493.
 Doi:10.1136/medethics-2012-100727.
-Editor's pick; featured article; selected #1 among the most highly-cited papers that contributed to the Journal's latest Impact Factor of 1.764 (2015 Journal Citation Reports® Science Edition (Thomson Reuters, 2016).
+Editor's pick; featured article with replies from multiple scholar; selected #1 among the most highly-cited papers that contributed to the Journal's Impact Factor of 1.764 (2015 Journal Citation Reports® Science Edition (Thomson Reuters, 2016).

 Powers, Madison, Ruth Faden, and Yashar Saghai.
 2012.
 "Liberty, Mill, and the framework of public health ethics."
 Public Health Ethics 5 (1): 6-15.
 DOI:10.1093/phe/phs002.